-Helping to identify the location of erroneous odors around the Metropolitan City of Deagu in South Korea, Hikvision, the world’s leading supplier in innovative video surveillance products and solutions, has supplied PanoVu series 180 degree Panoramic + PTZ cameras to form part of an integrated atmospheric information system.
+Helping to identify the location of erroneous odors permeating around areas of the Metropolitan City of Deagu in South Korea, Hikvision, the world’s leading supplier in innovative video surveillance products and solutions, has supplied its PanoVu series 180 degree Panoramic + PTZ cameras to form part of an integrated atmospheric information system.

 Airborne bad odor problem

 In response to a mass of complaints raised by the city’s residents about frequent airbourne bad odors emanating from the dyeing industry complex in the western region of Deagu, in July 2016, a meeting was held with the Daegu Metropolitan City’s economic, environmental and industrial dyeing stakeholders.
-From that meeting, it was decided that the Seo-gu Office would go-ahead with an atmospheric information project.
-The project, for a bad odor monitoring and tracking system, would help provide an effective and welcome solution to the bad odor issue.
+From that meeting, it was decided that the Seo-gu Office would go-ahead with the construction of an atmospheric information project, to establish a bad odor monitoring and tracking system that would help to provide an effective and welcome solution to the issue.

-To secure a high-performance imaging solution for the project that would enable the capture of high-quality panoramic, and separate PTZ imaging over the entire city, Seo-gu Office turned to Hikvision.
-After a consultation exercise, Hikvision proposed that their PanoVu DS-2DP0818Z-D Series 180 degree Panoramic camera, with combined 4 fixed 2MP cameras and 36x optical zoom PTZ camera, could deliver the right solution.
+Looking to secure a high-performance imaging solution for the project that would enable the capture of high-quality panoramic, and separate PTZ imaging over the entire city, Seo-gu Office turned to Hikvision.
+After a consultation exercise, Hikvision proposed that their PanoVu DS-2DP0818Z-D Series 180 degree Panoramic camera with its combined 4 fixed 2MP cameras and 36x optical zoom PTZ camera, could deliver the right solution.

-Providing a demonstration of the camera’s suitability, a test installation was conducted in Busan Metropolitan City, South Korea's largest industrial area.
-The Hikvision PanoVu camera demonstration was deemed a success, and also regarded as ‘a perfect fit’ for the monitoring system’s requirement.
+To provide a practical demonstration of the camera’s suitability, a test installation was conducted within South Korea's largest industrial area, in Busan Metropolitan City, the country’s second largest city next to Seoul.
+Along with also being shown at the ‘Korean new Government Ver 3.0’ exhibition, a government devised initiative to deliver customised public services and generate new jobs, the Hikvision PanoVu camera demonstration was not only deemed a success, but also regarded as ‘a perfect fit’ for the monitoring system’s requirement.

-"The Seo-gu Office Atmosphere Monitoring Centre is extremely pleased with the high-resolution picture quality they can now display on their large format video wall, and in combination with the PanoVu cameras’ Panoramic Mode + PTZ tracking function, are able to display wide-area coverage and close-up visual tracking via integration with the system’s atmosphere sensors,” says Joey Kim, SI Team, Hikvision Korea.
-“The atmospheric information system’s pollution monitoring sensors and integrated PanoVu PTZ cameras can define the precise location of each sensor’s triggered event and with the PanoVu PTZ camera, automatically track and target the precise location of event actuations."
+“The Seo-gu Office Atmosphere Monitoring Centre is extremely pleased with the high-resolution picture quality they can now display on their large format video wall, and in combination with the PanoVu cameras’ Panoramic Mode + PTZ tracking function, are able to display wide-area coverage and close-up visual tracking via integration with the system’s atmosphere sensors,” says Joey Kim, SI Team, Hikvision Korea.
+“The atmospheric information system’s pollution monitoring sensors and integrated PanoVu cameras can define the precise location of each sensor’s triggered event and with the PanoVu PTZ camera, automatically track and target the precise location of the event actuation.”